leobeosab/stupyder.nvim/README.md

 # Stupyder.nvim

-This is still a WIP but functional(no promises) and has most of the features worked out.
-I'm working on making the config less wonky, more default tool options and adding a couple QoL additions.
+This is still a WIP but is functional (no promises) and has most features implemented.
+I'm working on making the config less wonky, adding more default tool options, and a couple of QoL improvements.

 **If you encounter an issue**: ~~keep it to yourself~~ Please open a ticket, I'll fix it asap!

-Simple markdown codeblock executor.
-Stupyder acts as a simple frontend: it passes code block content to a corresponding tool and returns the result, either displaying it in a window, as virtual text, or by yanking it to a register.
+Simple markdown code block executor.
+Stupyder acts as a simple frontend: it passes code block content to a corresponding tool and returns the result, displaying it in a window, as virtual text, or by yanking it to a register.
 A tool’s configuration can include multiple steps, such as compiling and then running code snippets.

 https://github.com/user-attachments/assets/07dda535-2949-4cb0-a83d-81099feeeb17

 ## Why

-I've got a couple niche problems I thought this could solve.
-Also it was a good enough excuse to learn more of the neovim api.
+I've got a couple of niche problems I thought this could solve.
+Also, it was a good excuse to learn more of the Neovim API.

 **Niche problems**:
-* Running README.md example commands / snippets without leaving the readme ( useful for updating the output for documentation )
+* Running README.md example commands/snippets without leaving the README (useful for updating documentation output).
-* I write all my notes in markdown.md in neovim, being able to run snippets/commands in my notes is neat.
+* I write all my notes in markdown files in Neovim, and being able to run snippets/commands in my notes is neat.
-* With (self-plug) [brr.nvim](https://github.com/leobeosab) I use it as a repl in my scratch pad, saves time if I don't want to run a whole test or project
+* With (self-plug) [brr.nvim](https://github.com/leobeosab), I use it as a REPL in my scratch pad, which saves time if I don't want to run a whole test or project.
-  * Or with any other markdown scartch pad like the one in [snacks.nvim](https://github.com/folke/snacks.nvim)
+  * Or with any other markdown scratch pad like the one in [snacks.nvim](https://github.com/folke/snacks.nvim)

 ## Installation and config

 Install with Lazy!

 ```lua